WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nebraska/SS_ReservoirsObservationSites/ReadME.md

-# Nebraska NDNR Site Specific Reservoir and Gage Data Preparation for WaDE2
+# Nebraska NDNR Site Specific Reservoir and Observation Site Data Preparation for WaDE2
 This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting site specific time series water data made available by the [Nebraska Department of Natural Resources (NDNR)](https://dnr.nebraska.gov/contact), for inclusion into the Water Data Exchange (WaDE2) project.
 WaDE2 enables states to share data with each other and the public in a more streamlined and consistent way.
 WaDE2 is not intended to replace the states data or become the source for that data but rather to enable regional analysis to inform policy decisions and for planning purposes.
-NE_SiteSpecificReservoirGageSchema Mapping to WaDE.xlsx
+NE_SS_ReservoirsObservationSitesSchema Mapping to WaDE.xlsx

 ## Overview of Source Data Utilized